Resident Pianist, Piano, Chamber Music (Piano)

-A dedicated chamber musician, as well as a solo artist, he has collaborated with musicians in North America, Europe, and Asia, in addition to working with artists in other disciplines, including Mikhail Baryshnikov and his White Oak Dance Project.
+Mr. Liu has performed with orchestras under conductors Christoph Eschenbach, Gustavo Dudamel and Alan Gilbert, among others.
+His concerts have been broadcast around the world, and Taiwanese National Television has aired a documentary on his life.
+A dedicated chamber musician, he has collaborated with musicians in North America, Europe, and Asia, in addition to working with artists in other disciplines, including Mikhail Baryshnikov and his White Oak Dance Project.
+He is the artistic director of Chicago Chamber Musicians, which he joined in 2009.

 Barber: Concerto for Piano, Op.
 38